cssinjs/jss/readme.md

 ### Nested Rules

-Put an ampersand before a selector within a rule and it will be converted to a separate rule with a [scoped selector.](http://kof.github.io/jss/examples/scoped/index.html)
+Put an ampersand before a selector within a rule and it will be converted to a separate rule with a [nested selector.](http://kof.github.io/jss/examples/nested/index.html)

 ```javascript